Conservation Trust Criteria at-a-Glance

 *the percentage of direct costs will be a factor in review and ranking of project applications.

-The CT is a project funder and it is not the intent of the fund to provide on-going operating or programming support.
+The Conservation Trust is a project funder and it is not the intent of the fund to provide on-going operating or programming support.
 The following expenses are ineligible however these may be used as match.

 - Water quality monitoring